Sustainable products? How about sustainable packaging?

-Consider a package you might receive from an online electronic retailer.
+Consider a package you might receive from an online electronics retailer.
 At the center is your new thing.
 Your new thing comes wrapped in thin protective plastic, packed in a heavier structural plastic framework, which is boxed in a light cardboard, wrapped in another layer of thin plastic, then wrapped in plastic bubble wrap, and shipped to you in a larger heavy cardboard box.

-That's a lot of mixed material destined to spend up to 450 years in landfill.
+That's a lot of mixed material destined to spend up to 450 years in a landfill.
 So, what can retailers do to answer consumer desire to buy things in a socially responsible way?

 The challenge of sustainable packaging and shipping